Intro

-Renting a car in Costa Rica is the absolute best way to get around the Country.
+Renting a car in Costa Rica is the absolute best way to get around the country.
 It gives you the freedom to explore at your own pace and avoid wasting time and money on expensive taxis, which can be difficult to find in certain areas.
-For those who really don’t want to drive themselves, we recommend the shuttle company ILT Costa Rica.
-We’ve used them multiple times when traveling with bigger groups and their English-speaking drivers were professional and friendly.
+This post will highlight some of the cost considerations, insurance requirements, and other helpful tips.
+Let’s take a look at our guide to renting a car in Costa Rica.

 Reservations